Harrisburg, North Carolina: 2020 census

-2017 census estimate
+Demographic estimates

-At the 2017 census estimate, there were 15,728 people and 4,573 households in the town, with 3.16 persons per household.
+At the 2017 census estimate, there were 3.16 persons per household in the town.
 The population percent change between April 1, 2010, and July 1, 2017, was 17.9%.
-The racial makeup of the town was 72.2% White, 16.1% African American, 0.7% American Indian and Alaska Native, 6.4% Asian, 3.3% Hispanic or Latino and 2.8% from two or more races.
-There were 926 Veterans.

-In 2016, the median age of all people in Harrisburg was 37.1.
+There were 926 veterans.

-In 2016, there were 4,573 households in Harrisburg, with the median property value being $245,400.
-The homeownership rate was 89.1%.
+In 2016, the median property value in Harrisburg was $245,400, and the homeownership rate was 89.1%.
 The national average was 63.6%.
 The median income for a household in the town was $88,865 and the per capita income was $32,310.

 Government

 Harrisburg has a council–manager form of government.
 The Town Council is elected on a non-partisan basis every two years, and members serve staggered four-year terms with no term limits.
 The mayor is elected separately for a four-year term and is ex officio chair of the Town Council.
 The Town Council has eight members from the community and appoints a town manager to oversee day-to-day operations.